The blog of Dr. Stephen M. Taylor, D.O., Former Chairman of the Rockwall County Democratic Party.

 take such actions as the Secretary deems necessary

-to carry out the authorities in this Act
+to carry out the authorities in this Act, including, without

 (1) The Secretary shall have direct hiring authority with